 All training materials.

 Section 7.2.
 For each response under Section 4, the school must create and maintain for a period of seven years, records of any actions, including any supportive measures, taken in response to a report or formal complaint of sexual harassment.
 The school must document the basis for its conclusion that its response was not deliberately indifferent, and document that it has taken measures designed to restore or preserve equal access to the school’s education program or activity.
-If the school does not provide supportive measures, the school must document the reasons why such a response was not clearly unreasonable in light of the known circumstances.
+If the school does not provide supportive measures, the school must document the reasons why such a response was not clearly unreasonably in light of the known circumstances.

 Section 8.
 Retaliation.